TDF cycling holiday in the Pyrenees

 |Extend your stay|

-This guided cycling holiday is simply the best opportunity for the amateur cyclist to not only see their heroes up close and personal but also to challenge themselves on the very same cols that are ridden by the pros.
+This guided cycling holiday is a fantastic opportunity for the keen amateur cyclist to not only see their heroes up close and personal but also to challenge themselves on the very same cols that are ridden by the pros.

 On the Tour stage days, you’ll set off early before the roads close and ride up to one of the cols that the pros will be tackling that day.